 It involves an interdisciplinary approach and combines both theory and practice.

 Classes and seminars are taught by teachers involved in the theater of conflicts (South Africa, Chiapas, Colombia, DRC, Middle East ...) or hot topics (protection of children, minorities, refugees ...).

-The courses eligible for the program can be seen below, with their detailed plan.
+The courses eligible to be selected for the program can be seen below, with their detailed plans.
 The choice of courses is made by the student after their administrative registration.
 This choice is validated by the Board of Studies.

 List of Courses

 Critical Analysis of the Modern Theory of Human Rights: Lack of A Coherent Theoretical Framework

 The Universal Declaration of Human Rights (henceforth UDHR) is both a point of arrival and a point of departure regarding our contemporary understanding of human rights.
 As a point of arrival, the UDHR is the result of an attempt to collate the “wisdom of the ages,” in order to find the best way to ensure the protection of the rights of all—especially after the atrocities committed during the two world wars.

 This course examines the general principles of international criminal law, providing a practical and theoretical framework for the rules, concepts and legal constructs key to the subject.
 Jurisprudence will be included to assist the student to fully understand the core concept of international criminal law.